-Cats will usually seek out a dry, safe place when it rains.
-Anxious owners may wonder where this place is, or where their outdoor cat hides from the rain if it hasn’t come home.
-Typically, a cat will come home when it senses rain on the horizon.
-But, if your cat has been missing for a few days after it rained, it may have gotten lost or be too afraid to come out of hiding.
+Cats will seek out a dry, safe spot during inclement weather.
+Usually, a cat will return home when it senses that rain is on the horizon.
+But, if your cat has been missing for many hours, or even several days, it may have gotten lost, stuck, or be too afraid to come out of hiding.

 Table of Contents:

 Where Do Cats Hide from Rain?

 Outdoor cats will take shelter from the rain.
 Depending on the severity and suddenness of the downpour, a cat will usually dash home.
 However, if there isn’t time, it will seek temporary shelter from the elements.

 Height offers cats a degree of security and comfort, and trees provide ample shelter.
 As stated in Wildlife Research, cats have excellent climbing abilities.
 A cat’s retractable claws and light build allows it to quickly and securely ascend a tree.
 Unfortunately, getting down can be the issue.